 John studied English Language at the University of Manchester and obtained a BA (Hons).
 He subsequently went on to study Law at the University of Law, obtaining an LL.B (Hons) and completing the Legal Practice Course.

-Outside of the office John enjoys spending time with his wife and daughter, travelling and dining out with family and friends.
+Outside of the office John enjoys spending time with his daughter, travelling and dining out with family and friends.
 He enjoys listening to music and is a devoted follower of Manchester United Football Club.

 She has overall responsibility for managing that team as well as running her own caseload.
 She also plays an integral role in client services, ensuring that one of the business’s largest clients is satisfied with the services Civil & Commercial provide.